benwzj/benwzj.github.io/_posts/2023-10-15-react-state.md

       - name: How React implement `useState` Hook
       - name: How about `setState`
       - name: Set State to a function
+      - name: Updating Objects in State
+      - name: Updating Arrays in State
   - name: FQA
 ---